Peer Mentors

 Advertising – e.g. event posters

 Peer Mentors are expected to adopt a responsible code of conduct and promote a positive role model to the younger children at the academy.
-Peer Mentors should also be familiar with and follow the guidelines outlined in school policies in regards to behaviour, ant-bullying, confidentiality, dress code, freedom of information, and safeguarding – which is covered during the training.
+Peer Mentors should also be familiar with and follow the guidelines outlined in school policies in regards to behaviour, anti-bullying, confidentiality, dress code, freedom of information, mental health and wellbeing, and safeguarding – which is covered during the training.

 Hope Ambassadors

-The introduction of Hope Ambassadors this year as a new ‘Hope Project’ initiative has been developed as a direct response to the documented rise in mental health problems amongst younger children, especially prevalent since the start of the Covid-19 pandemic.
+The launch of Hope Ambassadors (wellbeing mentors) was a ‘Hope Project’ initiative that was developed as a direct response to the nationally reported rise in mental health problems amongst younger children, which had been steadily rising since the start of the Covid-19 pandemic.
 Hope Ambassadors are Peer Mentors who have volunteered to take on additional responsibilities as a wellbeing mentor.
-Ambassadors have the opportunity to receive further training, information and guidance regarding wellbeing activities, such as mindfulness and emotional coaching strategies (early intervention) to which they can then demonstrate to the younger children as a group or on a targeted 1:1 basis.
+Ambassadors have the opportunity to receive further training, information and guidance regarding wellbeing activities, such as mindfulness, mental health support, and emotional coaching strategies (early intervention).
+Ambassadors are able to demonstrate appropriate strategies to groups of younger children or on a targeted 1:1 basis.